polyluxus/runxtb.bash/guides/how-to-use-enso.md

    `Config_xtb_env.*sh` from your respective shell configuration.
    This will set or append the environment variables `PATH`, `XTBPATH`, `MANPATH`, `LD_LIBRARY_PATH`, `PYTHONPATH`.
-   You need to edit this file to make sure to also include the directory created in 4. in `PATH`.
+   You need to edit this file to make sure to also include the directory created in step 4 in `PATH`.
    If you are using modules, then you probably know how to create one yourself and how to load it, but [examples are available with this repository](module-examples.md).